 What is the Pupil Premium?

 The pupil premium is additional funding given to publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.
-The school receives money for children that are eligible for Free School Meals (or have been in the last six years; this is known as ‘Ever 6’) which was 206 children in 2015/16
+The school receives money for children that are eligible for Free School Meals (or have been in the last six years; this is known as ‘Ever 6’) which is 162 children in September 2018 (41%).

 Context of the School